hirosystems/docs/docs/platform/guides/create-chainhooks.md

 # Create Chainhooks

-With chainhooks, you can automatically trigger an action in response to on-chain events on Stacks, Bitcoin, and other Bitcoin layers, enabling you to use IFTTT (if_this, then_that) logic to power your applications.
-To learn more about Chainhook, refer to [Chainhook overview documentation](https://docs.hiro.so/chainhook/overview).
+With Chainhook, you can automatically trigger an action in response to on-chain events on Stacks, Bitcoin, and other Bitcoin layers, enabling you to use IFTTT (if_this, then_that) logic to power your applications.
+To learn more about Chainhook, refer to [Chainhook overview documentation](../../chainhook/overview.md).

-This guide helps you create a chainhook using the [Hiro Platform](https://platform.hiro.so/).
+This guide helps you create a Chainhook using the [Hiro Platform](https://platform.hiro.so/).

-Login to the [Hiro Platform](../getting-started.md) and create or import a project by following [this](https://docs.hiro.so/platform/guides/create-project) guide.
-Next, you can follow the steps below to create a chainhook.
+Login to the [Hiro Platform](../getting-started.md) and create or import a project by following [this](../guides/create-project.md) guide.
+Next, you can follow the steps below to create a Chainhook.

-Once you are on the [Projects page](https://platform.hiro.so), select the project to create a chainhook.
+Once you are on the [Projects page](https://platform.hiro.so), select the project to create a Chainhook.

 ![Create Projects](../images/chainhook-create-project.jpeg)

 You'll see a navigation bar with two tabs, Contracts, and Chainhooks.
 Select the _Chainhooks_ tab.

-There are two ways to create a chainhook.
-You can either create a chainhook from scratch using our form, or you can upload a chainhook(s) that you have already defined in JSON.
+There are two ways to create a Chainhook.
+You can either create a Chainhook from scratch using our form, or you can upload a Chainhook(s) that you have already defined in JSON.

 # Creating a Chainhook